-Rook Irwin Sweeney instructed by Good Law Project in government contract judicial review
+Our client Good Law Project wins government contract judicial review

-We are instructed by Good Law Project in a judicial review of the government’s decision to award a contract for “communication and focus group” services to the agency Public First Ltd, without any competition, at the height of the COVID-19 pandemic.
+Our client Good Law Project has won its judicial review against the government’s decision to award a contract for “communication and focus group” services to the agency Public First, without any competition, at the start of the COVID-19 pandemic.

-The case will be heard in the High Court on 15 February 2021.
-The government estimates that their costs of defending the claim in a one day hearing will amount to £600,000 – more than the entire amount paid under the contract – and that Good Law Project should pay their costs if the claim failed.
+The government had estimated that their costs of defending the claim in a one-day hearing in February 2021 would amount to £600,000 – more than the entire amount paid under the contract – and argued that Good Law Project should pay their costs if the claim failed.
 Good Law Project will now seek an order that the government pay their costs of bringing the claim.

 Want to contact us?